 The Modern Solution: AI-Powered Video Transcription

-Step 1: Upload Your Video Most transcription platforms accept various video formats (MP4, MOV, AVI, etc.) from local files, cloud storage, or direct video URLs (YouTube, Vimeo, etc.).
+Step 1: Upload your video.
+Most platforms accept MP4, MOV, AVI, etc. Local files, cloud storage, or direct URLs (YouTube, Vimeo).

-Step 2: Automatic Transcription AI-powered speech recognition processes the audio track and generates a time-stamped transcript with impressive accuracy (typically 85-95% depending on audio quality and accents).
+Step 2: Automatic transcription.
+AI speech recognition processes the audio and returns a timestamped transcript with 85 to 95% accuracy depending on audio.

-Step 3: Review and Extract Quotes Browse the transcript, search for keywords, and extract the exact quotes you need — complete with timestamps and speaker labels.
+Step 3: Review and extract.
+Browse the transcript, search for keywords, pull the quotes you need with timestamps and speaker labels.

-Step 4: Export and Use Copy quotes to your clipboard, export to document formats (TXT, DOCX, PDF), or share specific video segments with colleagues.
+Step 4: Export and use.
+Copy quotes, export to TXT, DOCX, PDF, or share specific segments with colleagues.

 How to Extract Quotes from Videos with VidNotes

-VidNotes offers one of the most streamlined workflows for extracting quotes from videos across iOS, web, and Chrome extension platforms.
-Here's the step-by-step process:
+VidNotes has one of the cleanest workflows for quote extraction across iOS, web, and Chrome extension.

 Method 1: Using the iOS App